kuzzleio/kuzzle/doc/2/api/controllers/document/upsert/index.md

 ---
 code: true
 type: page
-title: update
+title: upsert
 ---

-# update
+# upsert

 Applies partial changes to a document.
-The document must exist in the storage layer.
+If the document doesn't already exist, a new document is created.

 ---